 So, it’s winter.
 And you’re a skier.
-Which means you can’t help but monitor the snow reports in resort towns, and you’re salivating over the ski vacation pics in your social media newsfeed.
+This means you can’t help but monitor the snow reports in resort towns, and you’re salivating over the ski vacation pics in your social media newsfeed.
 But you don’t have to resign yourself to staring at photos and lamenting your shortage of paid time off.
 With just 72 hours, you can have an incredible ski weekend in Park City, Utah.
 We promise.

 Fortunately, Salt Lake International Airport is a major hub with plenty of airlines offering direct flights there.
 So rise and shine, catch a flight straight to Salt Lake, and gaze upon the beautiful Wasatch mountains as you descend to the runway.
 Soon, you’ll be skiing or snowboarding.
 Park City’s two world-class resorts (Park City Mountain and Deer Valley) are just 35 minutes from Salt Lake International.
-You can minimize hassle by pre-arranging a shuttle to pick you up and take you directly to your Park City lodging.
+You can minimize hassle by booking a shuttle to pick you up and take you directly to your Park City lodging.
 (It’s faster than schlepping around for a rental car, and once you’re in Park City, it’s extremely easy to catch the free town buses, grab a taxi, Uber, or other pre-arranged ride anywhere you need to go.)

 Bring your own gear if you’re particular.
-And if you’re a fan of traveling a little lighter, that’s great, too: Multiple rental shops around town will let you pre-rent online so all you have to do is grab your equipment when you arrive.
+And if you’re a fan of traveling a little lighter, that’s great, too: Multiple rental shops around town will let you rent online so all you have to do is grab your equipment when you arrive.
 Some, like SkiButlers, who will actually deliver everything to your hotel room, including a spare set of boots in case your expected size doesn’t fit.

 GETTING OUT ON THE HILL